Kinvey/android-sdk/README.md

 # API Reference

-Docuemntation for using the Kinvey SDK as well as other parts of the Kinvey platform can be found in the Kinvey DevCenter [reference](https://devcenter.kinvey.com/android/reference/) guide.
+Documentation for using the Kinvey SDK as well as other parts of the Kinvey platform can be found in the Kinvey DevCenter [reference](https://devcenter.kinvey.com/android/reference/) guide.

 # Contribute